confluentinc/examples/python.rst

       Produced record to topic test2 partition [0] @ offset 9
       10 messages were produced to topic test2!

 #.
-Run the Avro consumer, passing in arguments for the following:
+Run the Avro consumer, passing in arguments for:

-   - The local file with configuration parameters to connect to your Kafka cluster
+   - the local file with configuration parameters to connect to your Kafka cluster
-   - The same topic name as used above.
-Verify that the consumer received all the messages:
+   - the same topic name you used in step 5

+#.
+Verify the consumer received all the messages.
+You should see:

    .. code-block:: bash